Support for health services affected by floods

 Telehealth and MBS items

 Patients in flood-affected areas are eligible to see a new GP via telehealth - the ‘established clinical relationship’ requirement is waived in that situation.
-More information is supplied by MBS online here.
+More information is supplied by RACGP here.

 If your practice is unable to provide care, non-urgent telehealth support is available for patients through: